Q Station

 A visit to Q Station in Sydney Harbour National Park is a great experience for all ages.

-Q station is a hotel that can be booked for conferencing and events, but anyone can enter and visit the café, restaurant, museum, or visitor centre.
-You can also visit the beach between sunrise and sunset, and hire a bike or a kayak.
+Q Station is a hotel that can be booked for conferencing and events, but anyone can enter and visit the café, restaurant, museum, or visitor centre.
+You can also visit the beach between sunrise and sunset, and hire a paddle board, kayak or snorkelling gear.
 Manly is just a few minutes away for entertainment, nightlife and iconic Manly Beach.
 All this combines to make Q Station a wonderful place to stay, relax and enjoy the best of what Sydney has to offer.

 Q Station was established in 1832 to quarantine early immigrants afflicted by disease.
-You can book a ghost tour, history tour, or a school excursion at Q Station.
+You can book an after-dark, history tour, or a school excursion at Q Station.
 These tours tell the stories of the quarantined; tales of love and loss alongside themes of cultural and social change, medical history and progress.

 Q Station dedicated a section of land as a Peace Park in May 2019.
 Peace Parks symbolise a commitment to tolerance, non-violence, protecting the environment and accepting diversity.